Covid-19 infections rise in England but trend is ‘uncertain’ in other UK nations

 There is a mixed picture across different regions and age groups.

-Hospital numbers also appear to have stopped climbing, though it is too early to say if the latest wave of the virus is starting to peak, experts have cautioned.
+Hospital numbers also appear to have stopped climbing, though it is too early to say if the latest wave of the virus is starting to peak, experts have warned.

-It comes as a new survey suggests public concern about Covid-19 has dropped to its lowest level since the pandemic began.
+The current wave is being driven by the subvariant Omicron BA.5, which is now the dominant form of Covid-19 in the country.

+High levels of coronavirus antibodies among the population – either from vaccination or previous infection – mean the number of people seriously ill or dying from the virus remain low, however.

 Kara Steel, ONS senior statistician for the Covid-19 infection survey, said: “Infections have, overall, continued to increase in England, reaching similar levels to those seen in April during the BA.2 wave.